Gaia (artist): 2011

 In March 2011 Gaia had two solo exhibitions in Chicago co-organized by Maxwell-Colette Gallery and Pawnworks, which included a large-scale installation in the Art Loop at Adams and State.

 In May 2011, the Jonathan LeVine Gallery in New York City presented Succession, a solo exhibition of Gaia's work.

-In the summer, Gaia created an edition of a raven titled Forevermore and donated it to the Edgar Allan Poe House and Museum in Baltimore, which had lost its funding.
+In the summer, Gaia created an edition of a raven titled Forevermore and donated prints of it to the Edgar Allan Poe House and Museum in Baltimore, which had lost its funding.
 The Poe House is located in an area which includes subsidized housing.
+He also made a double-copy mural of the work nearby Poe Homes low-income housing projects.

 When a 50 foot-poster of Gaia's image was wheat-pasted in the neighborhood, it became a photo-op location for local residents.
 The image was also hung at Case[werks Showroom & Gallery], for its own fundraising event.

 In September 2011, Gaia was commissioned to create a mural for Wynwood Doors for Art Basel/Miami.
 He chose to do a portrait of Henry Flagler, a railroad magnate who established the historically black neighborhood Overtown in central Miami.

 Gaia was one of the artists that took part in The Underbelly Project which exhibited at Art Basel/Miami.